its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 Webpack will monitor your front-end assets and automatically compile them for you when you make changes.
 This allows for short feedback loops.

-With your back-end server running on port 8072, you can launch the front-end on port 8070 by running npm start task, like so:
+With your back-end server running on port 8072, you can launch the front-end on port 8070 by running the yarn start task, like so:

-`npm start`
+`yarn start`

 Note that when you navigate to `http://localhost:8070`, you will see a mostly-blank page with a link labelled "assets".
 This is normal; simply click the link to access the IQ Server login page.

 #### Building and monitoring front-end assets outside the main bundle

-Under the default npm start task, webpack will build and monitor the **main** front-end bundle.
+Under the default yarn start task, webpack will build and monitor the **main** front-end bundle.
 There are some other bundles that get deployed with IQ, such as e.g. [`cip-loader.js`](./src/main/frontend/cip/cip-loader-index.js), which powers the legacy application report.
 (For a full list of bundles that are deployed, see: [`webpack.config.js`](./webpack.config.js))

 If you are developing these bundles, you'll want to use the following command:

-`npm run start-all`
+`yarn run start-all`

 #### Running tests